Making heritage accessible - for everyone

-Many of the heritage places we're working with will benefit from an all-terrain mobility scooter (or 'Tramper').
-This will enable those with limited mobility to access the outdoors like never before.
-The Tramper's are part of an existing Living Options Devon scheme called Countryside Mobility.
+Many of the heritage places we worked with benefited from an all-terrain mobility scooter (or 'Tramper').
+This enabled those with limited mobility to access the outdoors like never before.
+The Trampers were part of an existing Living Options Devon scheme called Countryside Mobility.

 ...who use British Sign Language

-For Deaf people who use British Sign Language (BSL), we'll be working with the community to create BSL videos.
-Take a look at our locations pages to see where these are currently available.
+For Deaf people who use British Sign Language (BSL), we worked with the community to create BSL videos.
+Take a look at our locations pages to see where these are available.
 They are also available to view on our YouTube channel.

 ...with learning disabilities

 Many of the destinations have complex histories and stories that can be overwhelming.
-We're making Easy Read products to break down these barriers so they they can access their heritage.
+We made Easy Read products to break down these barriers so that anyone can access this heritage information.

 ...with visual impairments

 Particularly in museum settings, the written information can be inaccessible for people with visual impairments.
-We're making large print guides with accompanying maps, to help them unlock the information and navigate around the attraction.
+We made large print guides with accompanying maps, to help unlock the information and assist people to navigate around the attraction.

 ...with autistic spectrum disorder

 One of the biggest challenges for someone with autistic spectrum disorder is the fear of the unknown.
-We're creating Visual Stories, guides that will detail what can be unwelcome surprises at the destinations so they feel more at ease and prepared before a visit.
+We created Visual Stories, and guides that detail what can be unwelcome surprises at the destinations helping autistic visitors feel more at ease and prepared before a visit.